-‘It was a hard day, man’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?
+‘I’ve got to do better’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?

 That’s at least different than last week, when officials somehow just didn’t see Bud Dupree give Wilson a helmet-to-helmet hit.
 That play did not draw a flag, but the NFL did later say it should have, and Dupree was fined $21,056.

-Al Woods penalty ‘a true turnover’
+Al Woods penalty ‘really costly’

-The other play Carroll heavily lamented was Al Woods being penalized for lining up over the center on a 53-yard Saints field goal early in the third quarter.
+The other play Carroll heavily lamented was Al Woods being penalized for lining up over the center on a 53-yard Saints field goal early in the third quarter that was missed by Will Lutz.
 The penalty gave the Saints a first down at the 30, and New Orleans moved quickly the rest of the way for a touchdown that made it 27-7.

-“That’s a true turnover right there,’’ Carroll said of the field goal, which Will Lutz missed.

 Carroll said it was the correct call.

-Indicative of what kind of a day it was, Carroll said an official walked up to tell Woods he was lined up illegally, which he said “they do sometimes,’’ then backed out of it as the play began, when the flag was thrown.
+Indicative of what kind of a day it was, Carroll said he saw an official walk up behind Woods and that he hoped the official would tell Woods he was lined up illegally, something officials commonly did when the rule was first implemented in 2010.

+“Really costly penalty unfortunately,” Carroll said.
+“Just a matter of lining up.”

 Ansah ‘just getting started’